PrP-11/sparkly/README.md

 1. Set the value of `MONGODB_URI` in `docker-compose.yml` to the uri shared over email.
 It's a temporary user's credentials which will expire in a week.

 # Setup
-1. `make network`
+1. Start Docker
+2. `make network` - to create the docker network for the containers to interact with each other.
-2. `make redis`
+3. `make redis` - to start the redis container.
-3. `make run` - if you get permission denied, try with sudo because it might need permission to create the docker image
+4. `sudo make run` - It gets the required images, makes the required images and finallys runs the containers.
+If you get permission denied, try with sudo because it might need permission to create the docker image
-4. `make restart` (optional) - The rest or worker container might exit because the connection with kafka-broker might timeout.
+5. `make restart` (optional) - The rest or worker container might exit because the connection with kafka-broker might timeout.
 This happens if they try to make a connection before kafka-broker is fully functional.
 You can restart the container manually once zookeeper and broker is up.
+**Note** - There are other intermediate commands as well which makes up the above commands.
+You can check them out inside the `Makefile`.

 # Endpoints
 1. Log User Login Events